Communicating with Council

 If you wish to speak to Council as a Delegation you should be aware of the following:

-- To speak as a Delegation you must submit a written request.
-Requests to be a delegation should be addressed to the City Clerk and must be received before 12:00 pm the Wednesday before the regular meeting.
+To speak as a Delegation you must submit complete a delegation application form to be submitted to the Corporate Officer at corp_serv@portalberni.ca.
+Requests to be a delegation must be received before 12:00 pm the Wednesday before the meeting.

 Question Period